-Below are course descriptions of the graduate engineering classes that are likely to be offered during the 2016-2017 academic year.
+Below are course descriptions of the graduate engineering classes that are likely to be offered.
 Please note that class offerings can and do change, so courses listed below are not guaranteed to be offered.
 At the same time, new courses that are not listed below may be offered in addition to or instead of these courses.

 CENG-5013: HDL of Microprocessors Design (2 hour lecture, 3 hour lab)

 Design of modern integrated circuits with emphasis on design and development of custom digital circuits using Hardware Description Languages (HDL) (e.g., VHDL/Verilog).
 Projects requiring both hardware and software architecture elements will be developed.
 A complete application-specific microprocessor will be designed, implemented, and tested in the lab.
 Students cannot receive credit for both CENG-4303 and CENG-5013.

 CENG-5113: Network System Design

 Prerequisite: CENG-3113: Data Communications and Networking or equivalent

 A study of advanced computer network design issues.
 Examination of the prominent protocols and standards for wired and wireless local area networks and the wireless Internet.
 Students cannot receive credit for both CENG-4123 and CENG-5113.